wasimahmad2520/rds-mysql-api-gateway-lambda-with-terraform-/README.md

 **Must** use either the local filename or S3 option as they are mutually exclusive.
 Exports S3 bucket to allow usage by multiple Lambda's but given `lambda_code_s3_bucket_use_existing=true` it will use existing S3 bucket provided in `lambda_code_s3_bucket_existing`.
-- This module by default, if created allows accompanying Lambda access to `dynamodb:PutItem`, `dynamodb:DescribeTable`, `dynamodb:DeleteItem`, `dynamodb:GetItem`, `dynamodb:Scan`, `dynamodb:Query` all DynamoDB tables.
+- This module by default, if created allows accompanying Lambda access create, read, update and delete entries in RDS mysql.

 ### MySQL